ktoetotam/bias-eval-env/environments/bias_consistency/README.md

 # The CLI will display results in a table format showing:
 # - Prompt: The bias-sensitive question (from all specified languages)
 # - Completion: The majority response (yes/no/refuse)
-# - Reward: Consistency score (0.0-1.0)
+# - Reward: Consistency score (0.0-1.0) - measures how often model gives same answer across multiple calls
-# - Metrics: Krippendorff's alpha, consistency scores, etc.
+# - Metrics: Krippendorff's alpha reliability coefficient
 #
 # Note: CLI aggregates results across all languages.
 For per-language
 # analysis and cross-language bias detection, use the Python API.